 At the fork in the road, head east on the south coast road to the To-Sua Ocean Trench (T20 entrance).
 This natural swimming hole is the face of Samoa in travel brochures and lists of places to visit before you die (so here’s your chance).

 If you want to hit the beach, Vavau Beach is right next door (T20 entrance) and Viula Beach is on the way to our next stop (T10 entrance).
 Vava’u is one of Samoa’s prettiest beaches and Viula is not too bad either, but these are optional stops.
 In any case, our next official stop is at the Togitogiga Waterfall.
 A path running through the tropical garden leads to a series of cascading pools.
-Unlike the To Sua Ocean Trench, this place will be totally empty on a weekday so enjoy the swim.
+Unlike the To Sua Ocean Trench, this place will be empty on a weekday so enjoy the swim.

 Just before turning back to Apia on the Cross Island Road, stop at the Ma Tree Walk.
 A short and easy hike through the rainforest will bring you to this massive mape tree with enormous roots fanning out in all directions.
 Quite ubiquitous in French Polynesia, this tree is a rarity in Samoa.

 Take a right on the Cross Island Road and stop at the viewing area for the Papapapaitai Falls.
-At 100 meters, this is highest waterfall in Samoa and it’s often covered in cloud.
+At 100 meters, this is the highest waterfall in Samoa and it’s often covered in cloud.

 From the falls, you’ll begin descending from the highlands to Apia, stopping at the Robert Louis Stevenson Museum (T20 entrance).
 The Scottish author of Treasure Island is revered by Samoans, having greatly advocated on their behalf for independence and immersing himself in local life.
 Stevenson came to Samoa hoping its tropical climate would help with his tuberculosis.
-The beautiful mansion he built is the present day museum, and you can also hike to the top of Mount Vaea just next to mansion to visit his grave and to enjoy panoramic views of Apia.
+The beautiful mansion he built is the present-day museum, and you can also hike to the top of Mount Vaea just next to the mansion to visit his grave and to enjoy panoramic views of Apia.

 Days 3-4: Lalomanu Beach & Namua Island